dsupru/Raytracer/PA3_Starter/README.md

 I made changes to scene.cpp, .hpp, triangle and sphere classes.
 The program input methods are the same.
+2 new ray files are:
+- twoMirrorsOnAnotherMirror.ray
+- mirrorOnABoard.ray

 It was previously the case that the precise changes needed to be specified.
 Just in case, I am also including a git diff file that lists those.